Policy Number: 114

 Post-offer applicants for employment, applicants for residency programs, employees, and residents will be subject to checks of all the above noted exclusion and debarment lists with the exception of those lists named in sections 5 and 6.
 Vendors will be subject to checks of all the above noted exclusion and debarment lists.

 The Exclusion Check Guidelines detail the consequences and procedures if an individual or entity is confirmed as being excluded, debarred, or designated.

-Upon being removed from an exclusion list, an independent contractor shall be eligible to do business with the university.
-The independent contractor's eligibility to do business with the university is subject to verification of the independent contractor's status by the appropriate responsible party.
+Upon being removed from an exclusion list, a vendor shall be eligible to do business with the university.
+The vendor’s eligibility to do business with the university is subject to verification of the vendor’s status by the appropriate responsible party.

 D. Reporting of Exclusion or Debarment

 Any employee or any resident enrolled in a university residency program who receives notification that he/she has been placed on an exclusion or debarment list as indicated above must inform his/her supervisor and the Chief Compliance Officer immediately.